-The Capacity Building programme will start by supporting organisations interested in applying for funding under this programme to design their projects through 'how to apply' workshops and a training session on developing child protection policies.
+The Capacity Building programme will start by supporting organisations interested in applying for funding under this programme to design their projects through 'how to apply' workshops and awareness raising workshops for CSOs on 'The role of civil society in building a strong rule of law culture in the EU'.

 More information about the workshops and training, as well as registration details, is available on the programme webpage.

-The programme will continue with the design and provision of training workshops for funded CSOs focused on organisational development, along with thematic training seminars on EU laws relating to the prevention and response to sexual and gender-based violence, as well as child protection and related policies.
-In addition, a wide range of professional support services will be offered, including team mentoring, executive coaching, advisory services on legal and tax matters and targeted networking activities.
+The programme will continue with the design and provision of training workshops for funded CSOs focused on organisational development, along with thematic trainings seminars on EU laws and policies, fundamental rights and values.

+In addition, a wide range of professional support services will be offered, including team mentoring, executive coaching, advisory services on legal and tax matters and targeted networking and community building activities.